Introduction

 Four previously undefined small and shallow sulci in the lateral parieto-occipital junction (LPOJ)

-In addition to defining the 13 sulci previously described within the LPC/LPOJ, as well as the posterior superior temporal cortex (Methods) (Petrides, 2019) in individual participants, we could also identify as many as four small and shallow sulci situated within the LPC/LPOJ that were more variable across individuals and uncharted until now (Supplementary Methods and Supplementary Figs. 1-4).
+In previous research in small sample sizes, neuroanatomists noticed shallow sulci in this cortical expanse (Supplementary Methods and Supplementary Figs. 1-4 for historical details).
+In the present study, we fully update this sulcal landscape considering these overlooked indentations.
+In addition to defining the 13 sulci previously described within the LPC/LPOJ, as well as the posterior superior temporal cortex (Methods) (Petrides, 2019) in individual participants, we could also identify as many as four small and shallow PTS situated within the LPC/LPOJ that were highly variable across individuals and uncharted until now (Supplementary Methods and Supplementary Figs. 1-4).
 Macroanatomically, we could identify two sulci between the cSTS3 and the IPS-PO/lTOS ventrally and two sulci between the cSTS2 and the pips/IPS dorsally.
+We focus our analyses on the slocs-v since it was identifiable in nearly every hemisphere.

 The slocs-v is morphologically, architecturally, and functionally dissociable from nearby sulci

-Given that the slocs-v was present in the majority of participants (98.6% across hemispheres), we focused our analyses on this stable sulcal feature of the LPOJ.
-To do so, we first tested whether the slocs-v was morphologically (depth and surface area) and architecturally (gray matter thickness and myelination) distinct from the two sulci surrounding it: the cSTS3 and lTOS (Fig. 1; Supplementary Fig. 7 for these metrics in all 17 sulci examined).
+Given that the slocs-v was present in the majority of participants (98.6% across hemispheres) and the other three sulci were far more variable (<70% of hemispheres), we focused our analyses on this stable sulcal feature of the LPOJ.
+To do so, we first tested whether the slocs-v was morphologically (depth and surface area) and architecturally (gray matter thickness and myelination) distinct from the two sulci surrounding it: the cSTS3 and lTOS (Fig. 1).
+These metrics are provided for all 17 sulci in Supplementary Figure 7.
 An rm-ANOVA (within-participant factors: sulcus, metric, and hemisphere for standardized metric units) revealed a sulcus x metric interaction (F(4, 276.19) = 179.15, η2 = 0.38, p < .001).
-Post hoc tests showed four main differences: (i) the slocs-v was shallower than cSTS3 (p < .001) but not lTOS (p = .60), (ii) the slocs-v was smaller than both the cSTS3 and lTOS (ps < .001), (iii) the slocs-v was thicker than both the cSTS3 and lTOS (ps < .001), and iv) the slocs-v was less myelinated than both the cSTS and lTOS (ps < .001; Fig. 2a).
-There was also a sulcus x metric x hemisphere interaction (F(4.20, 289.81) = 4.16, η2 = 0.01, p = .002; Supplementary Results).
+Post hoc tests showed four main differences: (i) the slocs-v was shallower than cSTS3 (p < .001) but not lTOS (p = .60), (ii) the slocs-v was smaller than both the cSTS3 and lTOS (ps < .001), (iii) the slocs-v showed thicker gray matter than both the cSTS3 and lTOS (ps < .001), and iv) the slocs-v was less myelinated than both the cSTS and lTOS (ps < .001; Fig. 2a).
+There was also a sulcus x metric x hemisphere interaction (F(4.20, 289.81) = 4.16, η2 = 0.01, p = .002; hemispheric effects discussed in Supplementary Results).

 The slocs-v is morphologically, architecturally, and functionally dissociable from nearby sulci.